stonepros/stone/doc/radosgw/qat-accel.rst

 ==============
 1. QAT based Encryption for RGW

-`OpenSSL support for RGW encryption`_ has been merged into Ceph, and Intel also provides one `QAT Engine`_ for OpenSSL.
-So, theoretically speaking, QAT based encryption in Ceph can be directly supported through OpenSSl+QAT Engine.
+`OpenSSL support for RGW encryption`_ has been merged into Stone, and Intel also provides one `QAT Engine`_ for OpenSSL.
+So, theoretically speaking, QAT based encryption in Stone can be directly supported through OpenSSl+QAT Engine.

-But the QAT Engine for OpenSSL currently supports chained operations only, and so Ceph will not be able to utilize QAT hardware feature for crypto operations based on OpenSSL crypto plugin.
+But the QAT Engine for OpenSSL currently supports chained operations only, and so Stone will not be able to utilize QAT hardware feature for crypto operations based on OpenSSL crypto plugin.
 As a result, one QAT plugin based on native QAT API is added into crypto framework.